openflighthpc/flight-inventory/README.md

 ## Development

-It is recommended that Inventoryware is developed locally (so you have all your local development tools available) and synced, run, and tested in a clean remote environment (to be in an environment close to what it will normally use in production, and to avoid polluting or depending on things in your local environment).
+It is recommended that Flight Inventory is developed locally (so you have all your local development tools available) and synced, run, and tested in a clean remote environment (to be in an environment close to what it will normally use in production, and to avoid polluting or depending on things in your local environment).